-Compliment your design with any of our 3 available face textures: LimeStone, FieldStone or CobbleStone.
-Add a finishing touch of stain to turn a plain wall into a work of art.
+Compliment your design with any of our 3 available face textures: LimeStone, FieldStone or CobbleStone Add a finishing touch of stain to turn a plain wall into a work of art.
+With LondonBoulder the possibilities are endless. (see page 17).